navidnahidi/hugo/IMPROVEMENTS.md

 # Authorization and Authentication
 * Currently we have no authentication or authorization, so any one can create or update any one elses application.
 We can use our `middleware` directory here and utiilize JWT here.

+# Arbitrary id when creating vehicles or additional drivers
+* Right now we allow the client to pass in the id to us which can be random and not really reliable.
+Instead, we should just allow them to pass in the `Vehicle` or `AdditionalDriver` and we can respond with a generated id for them to use based on a composite key (vin, etc...) or a snowflake id of some sort.

 # DELETE endpoint
 * This doesn't really delete the application, but just modifies it.
 Instead we can create or handle via our PATCH endpoint.
 If we were to create a new one we can use `/applications/:id/delete`